-Throughout 2020, students, faculty, staff and the broader UBC Science community will work together to articulate a new strategic vision for the Faculty: Advancing Science 2020.
+Throughout 2020, students, faculty, staff and the broader UBC Science community are working together to articulate a renewed strategic vision for the Faculty: Advancing Science 2020.
 Discussion and consultation will be key to the process, as we work across the Faculty to envision a future that builds on our accomplishments and core strengths, but is forward-looking and open to new opportunities.

-UBC Science is in a privileged position—with world-class researchers, Canada's best science students, and highly professional staff.
+UBC Science is in a privileged position—with world-class researchers and educators, Canada's best science students, and highly professional staff.
 The quality of our people has enabled us to build a remarkably broad range of top-ranked research areas, and be recognized as a world leader in transforming undergraduate STEM education.
-Over the year, open houses, surveys and one-on-one in-depth interviews will provide a tremendous opportunity for our on-campus and external communities to engage around our collective aspirations.
+Over the year, town halls, surveys and one-on-one in-depth interviews will provide a range of opportunities for our on-campus and external communities to engage around our collective aspirations.
 What grand challenges do we want to help address through our research, educational offerings, and outreach?
 And how do we maximize UBC Science's potential to address them?

 Ways to get involved